Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Conclusions and discussion

-We then applied this methodology to more realistic applications, drawn from problems encountered in Gravitational Wave Astronomy.
-For the current ground-based detectors case, the spectral shape of the noise can be understood fairly well to allow inference with relative confidence, due to the accessibility of the instrument and the numerous auxiliary channels available.
+As as next step, we applied this methodology to more realistic applications, drawn from problems encountered in GW Astronomy.
+For the case of the current ground-based detectors, the spectral shape of the noise can be understood fairly well to allow inference with relative confidence, due to the accessibility of the instrument and the numerous auxiliary channels available.
 Even in that case, there is always the risk of transient events, such as noisy glitches, which can happen randomly in time.
-The situation is quite different for future space observatories such as LISA, where the spectral shape of the noise will not be completely known.
-This is due to the limited available auxiliary channels, as well as the ``confusion noise'' generated by the ensemble of the vast number of signals detectable with LISA.
+The situation is quite different for future space-based observatories, such as LISA, where the spectral shape of the noise will not be completely known.
+This is due to the limited number of available auxiliary channels, as well as due to the ``confusion noise'' generated by the ensemble of the vast number of signals detectable with LISA.

-For demonstration purposes, we limited our analyses to a single signal from a Double White Dwarf binary, with relatively high SNR ($\rho = 122.7$, for its waveform parameters we refer to table~\ref{tab:ucb_params}).
-For our first investigation, we performed parameter estimation on this particular signal on an ideal data set (no noise artifacts), with a measurement duration of one year.
-Then, we performed parameter estimation using the Hyperbolic likelihood (see Eq.~(\ref{eq:hypf_no_white})), where the level of the noise was assumed completely unknown.
-As already demonstrated with our toy examples, the results yield a combination of $\{\alpha, \,\delta\}$ coefficients that outline the level of the unknown noise.
-In particular, as theory predicts, we find that the distribution of the residuals asymptotically tend to the Gaussian, with $\alpha,\delta\rightarrow\infty$ and $\log\delta - \log\alpha = \log S_n^{\mrm{A}\mrm{E}}(f_0)$, with $S_n^{\mrm{A}\mrm{E}}(f_0)$ being the true spectrum of the noise around the $f_0$ emission frequency of the binary.
+For demonstration purposes, we limited our analyses to a single signal from a Double White Dwarf binary, {injected in colored Gaussian noise representative of the LISA detector} with relatively high SNR ($\rho = 122.7$, see Table~\ref{tab:ucb_params} for its waveform parameters) and investigated three different applications. {In the first investigation, we performed parameter estimation using the Hyperbolic likelihood $\Lambda_{\cal H}$ we propose in Eqs.~(\ref{eq:hypf_whitened}), (\ref{eq:ri_nonwhite}), where the level of the noise was assumed completely unknown (no PSD was assumed and no whitening was performed in the frequency domain).
+From the inferred parameters $\{\alpha, \,\delta\}$ of the symmetric Hyperbolic distribution, we were able to characterize the noise.} In particular, as theory predicts, we found that the distribution of the residuals asymptotically (as $\alpha,\delta\rightarrow\infty$) tends to the assumed Gaussian distribution, with $\log\delta - \log\alpha = \log S_n^{\mrm{A}\mrm{E}}(f_0)$, where $S_n^{\mrm{A}\mrm{E}}(f_0)$ is the spectral noise density at the emission frequency $f_0$ of the binary.